 Where Is Peaks Island, Maine?

 You’ll find Peaks Island, Maine just off the coast of Portland Maine.
 This small, picturesque island is a short ferry ride from the mainland, across from Great Diamond Island.
 It only takes about 20 minutes to get there by taking the Casco Bay Ferry.
 That makes it a perfect day trip, especially if you’re staying in Portland ME.

 This charming island is part of the city of Portland, located 3 miles (4.8 km) from Portland’s downtown.
 It’s only 1.5 miles long by 1.25 miles wide, but offers an amazing coastal drive that circumnavigates the island.

-It’s home to about 1,200 residents year round, but the population swells to about 4,000 in peak summer season.
+Peaks Island is home to about 1,200 year-round residents, but the population swells to about 4,000 in peak summer season.
 The island has its own elementary school, library, and police station and is one of the most populated islands on Casco Bay — but you wouldn’t know it exploring.

 Brief History of Peaks Island

 In the late 19th century, Peaks Island was a popular vacation destination known as the “Coney Island of Maine.”
-Visitors would come to enjoy the variety of hotels, cottages, theaters, and amusement parks.
+Visitors would come to enjoy the variety of hotels, cottage rentals, theaters, and amusement parks.

-During World War II, the island played an important military role.
+During World War II, the island played an important United States military role.
 In fact, you can still explore the remnants of the island’s military history, from the WWII military fortification, Battery Steele, to the cement bunkers along the coastline, to the Fifth Maine Regiment Museum, which explores Civil War battles and more.
 These historic sites are fascinating — even if you’re not a military buff.

 Today, Peaks Island is a beautiful breath of fresh air away from the city scene.
 A visit here is sure to include a taste of nature, wildlife, and of course, stunning coastal scenery.